cjacker/opensource-toolchain-8051/README.md

 ## for STC8051 (from STC)

-Every STC MCU have a bootloader(BSL) which support UART programming, as we know **the P3.0 pin is RX and P3.1 pin is TX**, most development board already have a USB to UART chip integrated, you just need to use a USB cable to connect it to Linux PC.
+Every STC MCU have factory bootloader(BSL) which support UART programming, as we know **the P3.0 pin is RX and P3.1 pin is TX**, most development board already have a USB to UART chip integrated, you just need to use a USB cable to connect it to Linux PC.

 The official close source isp tool for windows is 'STC-ISP'.
 It can be run with wine under Linux. you need install wine and use `winetricks -q mfc42` to install the mfc dll. you may also need to link '/dev/ttyUSB0' or '/dev/ttyACM0' (depending on the USB/UART adapter) to '~/.wine/dosdevices/com1', then the COM device can be used by STC-ISP to find the USB/UART adaper.
 The STC-ISP tool is useful if you want to adjust some config options which not supported by opensource utilities.